Seaside, Florida — A Perfectly Pastel Beach Town

 This is how the movement of New Urbanism became a reality, focusing on user-friendly livable spaces in regard to its urban planning implementations.
 This includes factors such as short walking distances between houses and establishments.
 In short, Seaside has many of the benefits of living in a city, like walkable neighborhoods, while still being a small coastal town.

 At times this pristinely planned town seems more like a movie prop than an actual town.
 It felt oddly familiar, and when I realized that this was actually Seahaven, the too-good-to-be-true in The Truman Show, suddenly everything made sense.
-Of course The Truman Show was filmed here!
+Of course Seaside was the main filming location for The Truman Show!
 Nowhere else in the US would come close.

-Today the homes of Seaside are a mishmash of Modern, Victorian, Neoclassical and Deconstructive architecture blending together beautifully — and there are strict ordinances permitting which styles of houses can be built.
+Today the homes of Seaside are a mishmash of Modern, Victorian, Neoclassical, and Deconstructive architecture blending together beautifully — and there are strict ordinances permitting which styles of houses can be built here.

 Seaside is made to tap into the carefree energy of childhood’s long and epic summers.
-Ice cream cones, pleasant bike rides, and beaming smiles along the coastal shores — this town lives on sculpting magical memories for visiting folks.
+Ice cream cones, pleasant bike rides, and beaming smiles along the coastal shores — this town is literally designed to create magical memories.

-If you’re feeling stumped on where to begin in this peaceful town, take a look at a few activity options to get you started on your journey:
+If you’re feeling stumped on where to begin in this peaceful town, take a look at a few of the top activity options to get you started on your journey in Seaside:

 People lying in beach chairs on the beach in Seaside, Florida, underneath blue umbrellas.